nicolasalliaume/om-frontend/README.md

 Note: for this module to work you need to install the [Services Module](https://github.com/nicolasalliaume/om-services).

+# Inspiration and history

+At [ON Lab](http://on-lab.com) we were struggling to get more peace-of-mind about our billing and our tasks.
+Some of our founders use the [bullet journal](http://bulletjournal.com) method on notebooks, and we thought we could scale that and adopt it company-wide.
+That's how the first version of OM was born: just as a tool to keep track of the tasks at hand in a bullet journal kinda style.

+At the same time, we were using a small app we wrote to track the hours worked for our different projects.
+So we decided to move the hour-tracking system into OM, and have it all in one place.

+So we started adding some tasks into the system, but reality kicked in: most of our clients would send us tasks through email and teamwork.
+And moving the tasks manually into OM (and potencially forgetting about one) is not what we call peace-of-mind.
+So we integrated Teamwork, Email and, why not, Slack, the comm tool we use internally.
+We don't intend to make OM a task management tool though.
+Many exist and are more than enough for that.
+But just having them all in one place, where everyone can see them, assign, and track time, just in ***one*** place no matter the client.

+Then our "numbers guys" wanted to see how we were doing in a glance.
+You know, to add another layer of peace-of-mind.
+We had the hours worked, the invoices we were sending, and we knew whether or not they're paid.
+So we combined all that to create an overview of the company, with a yearly and a monthly view.
+Now our numbers guy has so much more peace of mind and feels in control.

+Sometimes we hire people for specific projects, under a freelancing contract.
+And when we do this is very important to keep a close watch at the ours they work because if they reach a certain point we start loosing money.
+So we needed another layer of peace of mind for this.
+And so the alarms were born.
+Now we can create an alarm that goes off if certain user records more than X amount of hours in a certain project.

+This, and a few more things, is OM.
+OM is peace... of... mind 🙌.
+Namaste. 🙏.

 # Installation
 The following installation sequence explains how to set it up on Heroku, but feel free to use any server provider you want.